 - 2. Management Authority: The management of confiscated goods in the district court is passed on to the manager of evidence and booty.
 This management is carried out by depositing the proceeds from the sale of booty into the state treasury. - 3.
 Return to Owner: The return of confiscated objects to the owner or other person is carried out by providing a memorandum of opinion and minutes of the return of confiscated goods signed by the manager of evidence and booty. - 4.
-Management of booty: The management of booty in the district court is carried out by organising and safeguarding the booty so that it is not damaged or lost. - 5.
-Management of Criminal Offence Assets: The management of criminal assets, including confiscated objects, is carried out by recovering losses caused by criminal offences.
-Conventional and non-conviction based approaches are used to recover offence assets.25
+Management of Confiscated Goods: The management of booty in the district court is carried out by organizing and safeguarding the booty so that it is not damaged or lost. - Management of Criminal Assets: The management of criminal assets, including confiscated objects, is carried out by recovering losses caused by criminal acts.
+Conventional and non-conviction based approaches are used to recover criminal assets.

-In more detail, the legal standards on the return of confiscated objects to the district court should be in line with the applicable provisions and evidentiary interests in court.
-The procedures, management authority, and applicable laws of possession should be passed on in a transparent and orderly manner.26
+In greater detail, the legal standards on the return of confiscated objects in the district court should be tailored to the applicable provisions and evidentiary interests in court.
+The procedures, management authority, and applicable laws of possession should be forwarded in a transparent and orderly manner.

-Regarding the return of confiscated objects, Article 46 of the Criminal Procedure Code stipulates that confiscated objects shall be returned to the person from whom they were confiscated or to the most entitled person if: It is no longer needed for investigation and prosecution.
+Regarding the return of confiscated objects, Article 46 of the Criminal Procedure Code stipulates that confiscated objects will be returned to the person from whom they were confiscated or to the most entitled person if: It is no longer needed for investigation and prosecution.
 The return of confiscated property in the district courts in Indonesia is based on the provisions of the Civil Code, as well as on the interpretation and application of these provisions in court decisions.
-In addition, further procedures may be regulated in implementing regulations issued by the Supreme Court or authorised judicial institutions.
+In addition, further procedures may be regulated in implementing regulations issued by the Supreme Court or authorized judicial institutions.